 - Biografisch Portaal van Nederland – a portal to several biographical dictionaries, including for example Dutch artists; there is a useful links collection; see also the bio-bibliographies of Dutch humanists (only in Dutch)

-- Recht in de Lage Landen – Law in the Low Countries; website of Jos Monballyu, Louvain
+- Recht in de Lage Landen – Law in the Low Countries; website of Jos Monballyu, Louvain-Courtrai

 - Institute for Dutch History, The Hague – with digitized versions of many editions